Start Your Beekeeping Journey!

 Starting with the Essentials

-Start by learn the fundamental steps of setting up your first hive, choosing bees, and maintaining a healthy colony
+Start by learning the fundamental steps of setting up your first hive, choosing bees, and maintaining a healthy colony

-It can be daunting as a beginner starting out in Beekeeping for the first time.
-This ancient practice of farming bees has been around forever and the knowledge passed down from one generation to another.
+Starting beekeeping can feel overwhelming for beginners.
+Beekeeping is an ancient practice, with knowledge passed down through generations.
 Luckily, as long as you provide your beehive with the right environment, their instinctive DNA will take over and put your hive on auto-pilot.
 The main thing to understand as a new beekeeper is to ensure you don’t get in the way of nature, and keep a careful watch for signs of disease or deterioration.

 The best way to start is to peruse our library of helpful information and discover the amazing facts around what makes bees so special.
 We provide a wealth of knowledge for the average beekeeping beginner that has been curated from both research and personal experience in the field.
 Lets start with some of the basics and work up your knowledge of beekeeping from there.